TheWryneckArchivist/Magpie/README.md

 Only when I had relevant specialized tooling and reference works—available in [the ANTLR v4](https://www.antlr.org/) and [the LLVM compiler infrastructure](https://llvm.org/) websites—at my disposal did I finally revise the formal specification of its context-free grammar.
 My code being open source, you can see tokens and syntactic rules divided into two grammar files, respectively the lexer and parser files.

 You may study them as you please.
 Its current state being unusable is to be expected.
-They currently amount to ~200 LoC in total, still they will grow in number quite soon.
+They currently amount to ~200 LoC in total, but they will grow in number quite soon.